andrewjkuo/scicheat/README.md

 python setup.py install
 ```
 ## Usage
-* Import the PrimaryAnalysis module
+* Import the PrimaryAnalysis class
 * Load in a pandas dataframe and specify the target variable
 * You can run specific methods or just use run_all()
 ```